 Sixteen years ago, FACES was founded to forge a new model of Track 3 diplomacy.
 At a time when person-to-person exchanges between China and the United States were almost non-existent, this organization built a conference where students from both nations could stand on common ground: where they could meet as people, and leave as friends.

 In those sixteen years, much has changed.
 Today, there are boundless opportunities for travel between the US and China, there are millions of students engaged in long- and short-term exchanges.
 The web of relationships connecting our nations from across the Pacific has grown and developed, and FACES is changing alongside it.

 Yet those sixteen years also testify to what it still the same.
 They are a testimony to the enduring importance of the FACES mission, which through a decade and a half of profound shifts on the world stage and through generations of FACES delegates and student leaders, has remained at its core unchanged.
 While the scope and scale of US-China exchanges have had extraordinary growth, FACES continues to facilitate exchanges of a depth and intimacy that are rarely if ever matched.

-As we look back at sixteen years of FACES history and at another FACES Conference at Stanford, we are also looking forward.
-Today, the FACES community extends far beyond the Annual Conference.
+As we look back at sixteen years of FACES history and at another FACES Summit at Stanford, we are also looking forward.
+Today, the FACES community extends far beyond the Annual Summit.
 FACES alumni remain our most enduring source of guidance and inspiration, and in recent years have been a growing source of financial support as well.
 We strive to return this support: in addition to the countless spontaneous, self-organized gatherings in our alumni community, our team is partnering with Alumni Representatives to host more formal gatherings -- a chance for alumni to connect with friends outside of their immediate circle, and to make a truly intergenerational alumni community.
 Our team is also developing an Alumni Portal for the FACES Website that will allow alumni to search for people and events in our global community.